Guest House of Imperial Envoys

-The Guest House of Imperial Envoys (欽差行臺 (ch'in ch'ai hsing t'ai)) is the former site of the Qing dynasty government yamen that ruled Taiwan.
+The Guest House of Imperial Envoys (欽差行臺 (ch'in ch'ai hsing t'ai)) is the former site of the Qing dynasty government guesthouse for visiting imperial envoys from the continent to Taiwan.
 The building is located at Taipei Botanical Garden in Zhongzheng District, Taipei.
 The building is the only office of the Qing dynasty remaining in Taiwan.

 History

 The hall was built in 1882, late in the Qing period.

 Function

 The building served as the residential quarters for Qing government officials in Taipei on their inspection visits to Taiwan.